anuragchauhan766/tweetly/README.md

 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/anuragchauhan766/twitter-clone.git`
+1. Clone the repository: `git clone https://github.com/anuragchauhan766/tweetly.git`

-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`

 3. Set up the environment variables for Supabase and other configurations.

-4. Run the development server: `npm run dev`
+4. Run the development server: `pnpm run dev`

 5. Access the application in your browser at [http://localhost:3000](http://localhost:3000).